Our Karoo Story

 A Passion for Conservation

-The inspiration for Karoo Ridge Conservancy came when we stumbled across 5,000 hectares of beautiful, albeit slightly tired, Karoo landscape with enormous potential in 2014.
-Since then and as a team we have worked endlessly to build what you see today.
+The inspiration for Karoo Ridge Conservancy came in 2014 when we stumbled across 2,500 hectares of beautiful Karoo landscape with enormous potential.
+Since then we have worked tirelessly to build what you see here today and now cover an area of 10,000 hectares.

-The conservancy is a privately owned enterprise run by Pete and Helen Wenham whose passion for conservation, expertise and experience lie at the heart of this project.
-Their vision is to reclaim the landscape, biodiversity and wildlife of the Karoo for future generations.
+The Conservancy is an owner-run enterprise headed by Pete and Helen Wenham whose passion for conservation, expertise and experience lie at the heart of this project.
+With genuine nature conservation our passion, and “farming for biodiversity” the mechanism, the natural resources and diverse inhabitants are managed as sustainably and responsibly as possible whilst incorporating the farming aspect.
+The vision is to reclaim the landscape, biodiversity and wildlife of the Karoo for future generations.
+Learn more about their work here.

 Our Philosophy

 Only two hundred years ago the mountains and plains of the Karoo teemed with wildlife.
-The region was host to some of the largest wildlife migrations in all Africa: the Trekbokke were so great in number that predators could not keep pace with the moving herds of antelope and were trampled underfoot.
-Meanwhile, hippopotamus inhabited the rivers and grassy banks while elephant and rhino roamed the plains, grazing heavily and moving on, enabling the cyclical rejuvenation of the flora and fauna.
+The region was host to some of the largest wildlife migrations in all Africa: the Trekbokke were so great in number that predators could not keep pace with the moving herds of antelope and were trampled underfoot..

 “It was hardly possible to put one’s foot down in that vast extent of country without treading on the spoor of springbok, and the Karoo bushes were torn and broken by their sharp hooves. …Trekbokke are the most wonderful occurrence in a wonderful country… Yet it is probable that the days of the very large treks are past and that such a sight as we saw in 1896 will never be seen again.”